AmanShukla15/Film-movie-website/README.md

 It is a Fully funtioning movie website with voice command assistance.

-NOTE:  Use VPN to login
+NOTE:  Use VPN to login,
 LINK TO VISIT WEBSITE ------>     https://6594b2ccadc6ff37a0beebec--glittering-fudge-ce61b1.netlify.app/

 ::Features of this website